Tutorial on amortized optimization: Learning the model's parameters

 \subsubsection{Unrolled optimization and backpropagation through time}

 The parameterization of \emph{every} iterate $z_\theta^i$ can influence the final prediction $\hat y_\theta$ and thus losses on top of $\hat y_\theta$ need to consider the entire chain of computations.
-Differentiating through an iterative procedure such as this is referred to as \emph{backpropagation through time} in sequence models and \emph{unrolled optimization} \citep{pearlmutter2008reverse,zhang2010multi,maclaurin2015gradient,belanger2016structured,metz2016unrolled,finn2017model,han2017alternating,belanger2017end,belanger2017deep,foerster2017learning,bhardwaj2020differentiable,monga2021algorithm} when the iterates are solving an optimization problem as the model computation is iterative and computing $\D_\theta[\hat y_\theta(x)]$ requires saving and differentiating the ``unrolled'' intermediate iterations, as we saw in \cref{sec:second-derivatives}.
+Differentiating through this kind of iterative procedure is referred to as \emph{backpropagation through time} in sequence models and \emph{unrolled optimization} \citep{pearlmutter2008reverse,zhang2010multi,maclaurin2015gradient,belanger2016structured,metz2016unrolled,finn2017model,han2017alternating,belanger2017end,belanger2017deep,foerster2017learning,bhardwaj2020differentiable,monga2021algorithm} when the iterates are solving an optimization problem.
+The term ``unrolling'' arises because the model computation is iterative and computing $\D_\theta[\hat y_\theta(x)]$ requires saving and differentiating the ``unrolled'' intermediate iterations, as in \cref{sec:second-derivatives}.
 The terminology ``unrolling'' here emphasizes that the iterative computation produces a compute graph of operations and is likely inspired from \emph{loop unrolling} in compiler optimization \citep{aho1986compilers,davidson1995aggressive} where loop operations are inlined for efficiency and written as a single chain of repeated operations rather than an iterative computation of a single operation.

-Even though $\D_\theta \hat y_\theta$ is well-defined, in practice it can be instable because of exploding gradients, and inefficient for compute and memory resources because every iterate needs to be stored, as we saw in \cref{sec:second-derivatives}.
-This is why most methods using unrolled optimization for learning often only unroll through \emph{tens} of iterations \citep{metz2016unrolled,belanger2017end,foerster2017learning,finn2017model} while solving the problems from scratch typically require \emph{millions} (!) of iterations.
-This causes the predictions to be extremely inaccurate solutions to the optimization process and has sparked the research directions that we next turn to that seek to make unrolled optimization more tractable.
+Even though $\D_\theta \hat y_\theta$ through unrolled optimization is well-defined, in practice it can be unstable because of exploding gradients \citep{pearlmutter1996investigation,pascanu2013difficulty,maclaurin2016modeling,parmas2018pipps} and inefficient for compute and memory resources because every iterate needs to be stored, as in \cref{sec:second-derivatives}.
+This is why most methods using unrolled optimization for learning often only unroll through \emph{tens} of iterations \citep{metz2016unrolled,belanger2017end,foerster2017learning,finn2017model} while solving the problems from scratch may require 100k-1M+ iterations.
+This causes the predictions to be extremely inaccurate solutions to the optimization process and has sparked the research directions that the next section turns to that seek to make unrolled optimization more tractable.